Batch service quotas and limits

 Pool size limits

 Pool size limits are set by the Batch service.
-Unlike resource quotas, these values cannot be changed.
+Unlike resource quotas, these values can't be changed.
 Only pools with inter-node communication and custom images have restrictions different from the standard quota.

 |Compute nodes in inter-node communication enabled pool|